sematext/docs/docs/sematext-docker-agent/configuration.md

 ## Automatic Parser for Container Logs

-In Docker logs are console output streams from containers.
+In Docker, logs are console output streams from containers.
 They might be a mix of plain text messages from start scripts and structured logs from applications.
 The problem is obvious – you can’t just take a stream of log events all mixed up and treat them like a blob.
 You need to be able to tell which log event belongs to what container, what app, parse it correctly in order to structure it so you can later derive more insight and operational intelligence from logs, etc.

 Sematext Docker Agent analyzes the event format, parses out data, and turns logs into structured JSON.
-This is important, because the value of logs increases when you structure them — you can then slice and dice them and gain a lot more insight about how your containers, servers, and applications operate.
+This is important because the value of logs increases when you structure them — you can then slice and dice them and gain a lot more insight about how your containers, servers, and applications operate.

-Traditionally it was necessary to use log shippers like Logstash, Fluentd or rsyslog to parse log messages.
+Traditionally it was necessary to use log shippers like Logstash, Fluentd or Rsyslog to parse log messages.
 The problem is that such setups are typically deployed in a very static fashion and configured for each input source.
 That does not work well in the hyper-dynamic world of containers!
-We have seen people struggling with the syslog drivers, parsers configurations, log routing, and more!
-With its integrated automatic format detection Sematext Docker Agent eliminates this struggle — and the waste of resources — both computing and human time that goes into dealing with such things!
+We have seen people struggling with the Syslog drivers, parsers configurations, log routing, and more!
+With its integrated automatic format detection, Sematext Docker Agent eliminates this struggle — and the waste of resources — both computing and human time that goes into dealing with such things!
 This integration has a low footprint, doesn’t need retransmissions of logs to external services, and it detects log types for the most popular applications and generic JSON and line-oriented log formats out of the box!

 ![Example: Apache Access Log fields generated by Sematext Docker Agent](https://sematext.com/wp-content/uploads/2016/06/image17.png)